troglobit/finit/doc/conditions.md

 `pid/` condition is satisfied by the corresponding service's PID file being created, i.e., the service's default readiness notification.

+> [!IMPORTANT]
-**NOTE:** Conditions also stop services when a condition is no longer asserted.
-I.e., if the Zebra process above stops or restarts, netd will also stop or restart.
+> Conditions also stop services when a condition is no longer asserted.
+> I.e., if the `zebra` process above stops or restarts, `netd` will also
+> stop or restart.

 Another example is `dropbear`, it does not support `SIGHUP`, but we can also see optional sourcing of arguments from an environment file: